Sanish-Pradhananga/WebClient-Music-Information-System-2.0/README.md

 Events are handled using javascript and jquery event handlers.

 # Getting started
-Run the login.html file to get started
+You can open the login.html file to get started